 The "Stay-Away" notices issued by the Dean of Student Services and Title IX Coordinator are campus sanctions.
 These notices are issued for certain student misconduct violations and may be imposed when situations arise that require such actions.
-This notice is issued to the respondent in letter form and a copy of the same is provided to the petitioner.
-Additionally, if a petitioner decides to obtain a Temporary or Civil Protection Order from the court, HU-DPS investigators and IVPP advocate will be available to assist.
-The protection orders issued by the court can require a number of demands on the respondent to obey.
-For example, issuing an order that mandates discontinuation of contact and maintaining a distance from the victim is a type of order that must be adhered to.
-In the District of Columbia, these protection orders are generally issued for incidents involving domestic violence, dating violence, sexual assault, and stalking.
+This notice is issued to the respondent in letter form, and a copy of the same is provided to the petitioner.
+Additionally, if a petitioner decides to obtain a Temporary or Civil Protection Order from the court, HU-DPS investigators or IVPP advocate will be available to assist.
+The protection orders issued by the court can require some demands for the respondent to obey.
+Protective orders can be issued for incidents involving domestic violence, dating violence, sexual assault, and stalking.